alhusseingamal/RLC-circuit-solver/README.md

 The project includes 13 test cases located in the `testcases` folder.
 These test cases cover various circuit configurations and scenarios to ensure the correctness of the solver.

 ## Output Format
-Node voltages are listed, followed by the currents through the voltage sources.
+Node voltages are listed, followed by the currents through the voltage source branches.

 ## Sample Runs